danielelozzi/SPEED/README.md

-# SPEED v3.5 - labScoc Processing and Extraction of Eye tracking Data
+# SPEED v3.6 - labScoc Processing and Extraction of Eye tracking Data

 *An Advanced Eye-Tracking Data Analysis Software*

 SPEED is a Python-based tool with a graphical user interface (GUI) for processing, analyzing, and visualizing eye-tracking data from cognitive and behavioral experiments.
 This version also supports GPU acceleration.

-The release version is available for [MacOS and for Windows](https://github.com/danielelozzi/SPEED/releases/tag/v3.5)
+The release version is available for MacOS and for Windows

 ## The Modular Workflow

-SPEED v3.5 operates on a two-step workflow designed to save time and computational resources.
+SPEED v3.6 operates on a two-step workflow designed to save time and computational resources.

 **Step 1: Run Core Analysis**
 This is the main data processing stage.
 You run this step **only once** per participant for a given set of events.
 The software will: